 AHB (Auto High Beam)

-Following Honda's typical timeline, the new model is expected to debut in Southeast Asia by late 2026 or early 2027.
+Following Honda's typical launch timeline, the new City is expected to make its Southeast Asia debut by late 2026 or early 2027.

-If you’re looking for a new car but aren't in a rush, this "ultimate version" of the City—with its 360 camera, ventilated seats, and potentially more power—is worth the wait.
-After all, its interior space and practicality remain unbeaten in the B-segment.
+If you're in the market for a new sedan but aren't in a rush, this "ultimate version" of the City — complete with a 360° camera, ventilated seats, and potentially more power — could be well worth the wait.
+Its interior space and practicality remain hard to beat in the B-segment.

-So, if the 2027 City comes with ventilated seats and a 360 camera, would you pick it over the Vios?
+So, if the 2027 Honda City arrives with ventilated seats and a 360° camera, would you choose it over the Toyota Vios?